mroonga/mroonga/doc/source/userguide.rst

  +------------+---------+------------------------------------------------------------+--------------+------+------------+
  6 rows in set (0.00 sec)

-If you see "groonga" storage engine like above, the installation is well done.
+If you see "mroonga" storage engine like above, the installation is well done.

 If not installed, invoke INSTALL PLUGIN command like below. ::

- mysql> INSTALL PLUGIN groonga SONAME 'ha_mroonga.so';
+ mysql> INSTALL PLUGIN mroonga SONAME 'ha_mroonga.so';

 Running modes
 -------------